Distributors and the comprehensive factorization system for internal groupoids: Internal distributors and the comprehensive factorization

-Internal distributors between categories have been introduced by B\'enabou in \cite{Benabou73}.
-However, the cited reference is not as widely available as it would deserve, therefore we provide a secondary reference \cite{PtJ}, to which we refer for notation and proofs.
-Notice that throughout the following sections, we shall assume that the base category $\cE$ is Barr-exact.
+Distributors between internal categories have been introduced by B\'enabou already in \cite{Benabou73}.
+However, the cited reference is not as widely available as it would deserve, therefore we provide a secondary source \cite{PtJ}.